lsst/pipelines_lsst_io/install/setup.rst

 Setting up installed LSST Science Pipelines
 ###########################################

-Whenever you start a new command-line shell you need to set up the LSST Science Pipelines software before you can use it.
+Whenever you start a new command-line shell, you need to set up the LSST Science Pipelines software before you can use it.

 .. _setup-howto: